 May 4, 2008

-- Eric reported this encounter via Surfline– He was surfing Table Tops 40 feet from the surf break when all of a sudden, a great white shark surfaced on its side, exposing its white belly to him.
+- Eric reported this encounter via Surfline– He was surfing Table Tops 40 feet from the surf break when suddenly, a great white shark surfaced on its side, exposing its white belly to him.

 April 25, 2008 #